 James Lionel Dugdale (1862-1941) laid the foundation stone of Crathorne Hall in December 1903 and the house was completed in June 1906, becoming the largest country house built during the reign of Edward VII.

-The Dugdale family, having made money in the Lancashire cotton trade, had bought the Crathorne Estate in 1844, mainly for the partridge shooting and trout fishing, but it was several decades before the family moved permanently.
-The previous owners of the estate had lived at Crathorne for five centuries and taken the name Crathorne in the 14th century.
+The Dugdale family having made money in the Lancashire cotton trade, bought the Crathorne Estate in 1844 mainly for the partridge shooting and trout fishing, but it was several decades before the family moved there permanently.

 The size of the Hall perhaps reflected Lionel Dugdale’s wife, Violet’s supposed ambitions to launch her son into politics and her daughter into an advantageous marriage.
 If these were her wishes she succeeded as her daughter, Beryl, married the Earl of Rothes at Crathorne in 1926 and her son, Thomas Lionel (1897 - 1977) became the Conservative MP for the Richmondshire Division in 1929.
 Seven years later Thomas married Nancy Tennant who was a talented painter, some of whose works hang in the Hall.
 She was born in 1904 when her father was eighty one and a half.
 She was the last of his 16 remarkable children.